Updated Dec. 1, 2017

 Special Academic Programs

 In the university's Cooperative Education Program, sophomores and juniors can alternate semesters of study with semesters of professional work.
-The University Honors Program helps qualified students expand their intellectual powers through special sections of regular classes, seminars, and independent study.
+The Honors College inspires and facilitates an extraordinary education for students of exceptional motivation and ability who seek to be active learners and who will apply their knowledge and skills to critical real-world problems.
 The Study Abroad Program consists of academic programs, tours, and independent travel, often conducted in conjunction with overseas universities and institutions.
 Students enrolled in the Corps of Cadets are eligible for the Army, Air Force, and Navy ROTC programs.
 Virginia Tech established its first residential college in fall 2011 and added a second in 2012.

 Outreach and International Affairs